mcminis1/mr-graph/docs/source/index.rst

 Features
 --------
-Graph flow is new and under active development.
+Mr. Graph is new and under active development.
 Current Features include.

 * Use with either async or sync functions
 * Uses regular documentation formats to name return values.